learosema/hello-webgl/README.md

 # Older Demos

 The older demos use an esoteric coding style library I wrote in the 2015s.
 It provides helper functions for compiling shaders and matrix/vector maths.
 The code itself of the library is hard to read, but the examples may be useful.
 Most of the examples just draw a square to the fullscreen and let the fragment shader do its work.

-A rewrite of the esoteric libary is in progress, still providing low level helper functions in WebGL, but in clean modular JS.
-See: [GLea](lib/glea/)

 * [Glitchy Mandelbrot](fractal.html)
 * [Black Line Weekend](blacklineweekend.html)